 3. Hire the right people

-How do you keep them?
-Smart, engaged team members will want to be continually growing and learning in their roles.
+- How do you keep them?
+Smart, engaged team members will want to continually grow and learn in their roles.
 Consider giving them a career path to follow and regular feedback so they know they’re on track.

 4. Measure the right data

 Many customer service activities are easy to measure.
-Your help desk will produce detailed customer service reports, but they can’t tell you which numbers really matter to your team and what you need to do about them.
+Your customer service software will produce detailed reports, but it can’t tell you which numbers really matter to your team and what you need to do about them.

 In my experience, there are three big questions that will help you decide which metrics matter most to your situation:

-To whom are you reporting?
-The level of detail and timing of your measurements should suit the different people to which you’re reporting.
+- Who are you reporting to?
+The level of detail and timing of your measurements should suit the different people to whom you’re reporting.
 Your team leads need different reporting than your COO.

 Once you’ve selected your initial metrics, take baseline measurements and set some internal targets for your team to work toward.